sidhenriksen/hm/README.md

 sessions.
 These data are from two monkeys (lem and jbe); data from monkey jbe is shown as square points, data from monkey lem is shown as circular points.

-For any questions, email me: s.henriksen@ncl.ac.uk
+If you have any questions, feel free to email: sid.henriksen [at] gmail [dot] com
 =======
 Disparity tuning curves for correlated, anticorrelated and half-matched data
 >>>>>>> 32e66c857ac42763e653762959eb636ac1c6cbf2